Irvinfang1015/Unit-2-project/README.md

 The most important part of the development is the translations in between English, morse and binary.
 People will have to understand both morse and binary communication in order to complete this project.

+### Definition of usability
+-The fact of something being easy to use, or the degree to which it is easy to use (Part of the users experience) -The degree of ease with which products such as software and Web applications can be used to achieve required goals effectively and efficiently.
+Usability assesses the level of difficulty involved in using a user interface.
+Although usability can only be quantified through indirect measures and is therefore a nonfunctional requirement, it is closely related to a product's functionality.

+### Definition of Human Centered Design
+-An approach to interactive systems development that aims to make systems usable and useful by focusing on the users, their needs and requirements, and by applying human factors/ergonomics, usability knowledge, and techniques.
+This approach enhances effectiveness and efficiency, improves human well-being, user satisfaction, accessibility and sustainability; and counteracts possible adverse effects of use on human health, safety and performance

 ### Communication with binary
 Binary is a number expressed in the base-2 numeral system or binary numeral system, which uses only two symbols: typically "0" (zero) and "1" (one).